 Divergent Plate Boundary

 Also known as spreading centers, these are where a plate splits and is pulled apart.
 Divergent plate boundaries are characterized by tensional stresses, producing block faulting, fractures, and open fissures at the spreading center.
 The rock type is typically basaltic magma.
 For two animations showing this process, see Divergent plate boundary and Divergent boundary.
-Divergent plate boundaries can also occur on continents.
-The Great Rift Valley in Africa is an example (see map).
-Long, linear valleys, some filled with water, and volcanoes are evidence of continental rifting.
-The great volcanoes of Mount Kenya and Mount Kilimanjaro owe their origin to continental rifting.

 Convergent Plate Boundary